What Is Boring Machine?- Types, and Application

 What is a Boring Machine?

-Boring machine, device for producing smooth and accurate holes in a workpiece by enlarging existing holes with a bore, which may bear a single cutting tip of steel, cemented carbide, or diamond, or maybe a small grinding wheel.
+A boring machine is a device for producing smooth and accurate holes in a workpiece by enlarging existing holes with a bore.
+The bore may bear a single cutting tip of steel, cemented carbide, diamond, or maybe a small grinding wheel.

 Single-point tools, gripped in a boring head attached to a rotating spindle, are moved circularly against the sides of the existing holes.
-The diameter of the hole swept out by the tool is controlled by the adjustment of the boring head.
+The diameter of the hole swept out by the tool is controlled by adjustment of the boring head.

-Grinding-wheel cutters have a planetary motion, rotating rapidly about their own axes, which in turn slowly rotate with the boring head about the spindle axis; the hole diameter is controlled by adjusting the distance between the wheel axis and the spindle axis.
-The spindles on boring machines may rotate
+Grinding-wheel cutters have a planetary motion, rotating rapidly about their axes, which in turn slowly rotate with the boring head about the spindle axis; the hole diameter is controlled by adjusting the distance between the wheel and spindle axis.

 Boring machines used in toolmaking shops have one vertical spindle and a work-holding table that can be moved horizontally in two directions perpendicular to each other so that holes can be accurately spaced.
-On some machines, the spacing error is less than 0.002 percent.
-In mass-production plants, special boring machines with multiple spindles are common.

 History

-Before boring machines were invented, carpenters used hand-powered augers to boreholes.
-Most common were T-handled augers.
 The shape of the drill bits changed over time, with the spoon bit and shell bit being common before the invention of the spiral or twist bit in 1771 which removes the cuttings as it turns.

 The exact origin of this invention is not known, but the earliest patent is in the United States in 1830 by J. Beckwith and was as tall as a man and operated by a large wheel from the side.